DominicH247/bagoo/README.md

 # Bagoo
-A tool for storing your favourite commands and short notes.
+A simple CLI tool for storing your favrourite commands or for holding onto short notes
 ## Installation
 `npm install bagoo`